HEALTH INSURANCE (MANDATORY FOR INTERNATIONAL STUDENTS IN CANADA)

 If you are residing in a province other than Ontario, please contact us at email@example.com for important information and limitations regarding your coverage.

 For full-time students, health insurance fees are included in the tuition.
 Part-time students will have health insurance fees added to their account after day 10.

 Visit: https://morcare.ca/ to download your health card and learn more about plan coverage.

-Every international student is enrolled in a health insurance plan and the fee is included in tuition for full-time students.
-Part-time students will have the health insurance fee added to their fees after day 10.
 International Student Services manages the international student health insurance plan and can assist students with understanding their health insurance coverage, and accessing Health Services on campus and in the community.
 Students can also access professional, strictly confidential healthcare through Health Services at our campuses in Peterborough and Lindsay.
-A registered nurse is available weekdays and access to a part-time physician is available by appointment.
+Contact Health Services for more information by visiting https://flemingcollege.ca/student-experience/health-services

 Frequently asked questions

-- Once you receive this email it means that your health insurance account is active;
+- You will receive an email once your health insurance is active;

-- If you haven’t received the email, it means that your account isn’t active yet – keep checked your @flemingcollge.ca email daily;
+- If you haven’t received the email, it means that your account isn’t active.
+Email firstname.lastname@example.org

 Why haven’t I gotten an email?